 Apply Now

-An advisory is issued when hazardous weather event is occurring, imminent, or likely.
+is issued when hazardous weather event is occurring, imminent or likely.
 Advisories are for less serious conditions than warnings that cause significant inconvenience if caution is not exercise, and can lead to situations that may threaten life or property.

-A watch means weather conditions are favorable for dangersous weather to occur.
+A watch means conditions are favorable for dangerous weather to occur.
 In other words, a watch means to watch out for what the weather can do, and be ready to act accordingly.
 You may wish to alter or have a back-up plan for any outdoor activities or travel.

-warning means a severe weather event such as severe thunderstorms, tornadoes, and flash flooding is imminent or occurring somewhere in the defined warning area and that people need to take shelter as soon as possible.
+A warning means a severe weather event such as severe thunderstorms, tornadoes and flash flooding is imminent or occurring somewhere in the defined warning area and that people need to take shelter as soon as possible.

 Support Links